ABT Framework Student Resource Page Round 40 – Emory

 Agreement: The first of the 3 forces of Narrative (Agreement, Contradiction, Consequence).
 This is the set up part of a narrative in which the Ordinary World is established and Stakes are set.
 Typically, the Agreement section should be a statement about the topic that is non-controversial and contains no problems – this is done to maximize the narrative turn when we reach the Contradiction.
 In class, the Agreement is colored blue.

-And Frequency (A.F.): The percentage of the word And in a given document or presentation which is used to determine how well a document has been edited.
+And Frequency (A.F.): The percentage of the word AND in a given document or presentation which is used to determine how well a document has been edited.
 The Longman Grammar of Spoken and Written English is a 7 year foundational study that took a quantitative analysis approach to the English language.
-It found that the ideal percentage of Ands in well edited documents tend to converge around 2.5%.
-You can use this word frequency tool to find the number of Ands in your own document, then divide that by the total number of words to find your And Frequency.
-We consider an And Frequency of over 4% to be indicative of “deadly levels of boring.”
+It found that the ideal percentage of ANDs in well edited documents tend to converge around 2.5%.
+TIP: You can use this word frequency tool to find the number of ANDs in your own document, then divide that by the total number of words to find your AND Frequency.
+We consider an AND Frequency of over 3% to indicate that your document or presentation could use some more editing to “trim the fat.”
+An A.F. of over 4% is indicative of “deadly levels of boring.”
 The closer to 2.5% you are, the better.

 Arouse and Fulfill: A common narrative dynamic in which you first Arouse the audience’s interest in a topic by giving them general information that only hints at what the full topic is about.
 The Arouse part of the narrative is very short, broad, and lacks context.
 The Fulfill section is where you provide the full context of the topic that you hinted at in the Arouse.
 It’s common for presentations to begin with a quick Arouse statement or question to give the audience a general idea of the talk before diving into the specifics in the Fulfill.